Different Types of Rice

 Rice grains come in three different varieties.
 They differ, among other things, in length and starchiness.

-• Long-grain: When cooked, it can treble in length.
+• Long-grain: When cooked, it can triple in length.
 It works well with rice pilaf because it has little starch and is dry when fully prepared.

-• Medium-grain: While not as starchy as short grain, medium grain offers more moisture than long grain.
+• Medium-grain: While not as starchy as short-grain, medium-grain rice offers more moisture than long-grain rice.
 It is frequently used in Italian risotto or rice pudding.

 • Short-grain: When prepared, it clumps and gets sticky.
 For rice pudding, it’s perfect.